IBAX-io/documentation/docs/it/topics/script.md

 ### LangRes {#langres}

-Returns a multilingual resource with name label for language lang, specified as a two-character code, for example: `en`, `zh`.
+Returns a multilingual resource with name label for language lang, specified as a two-character code, for example: `en`, `it`.
 If there is no language for a selected language, then the language resource of the `en` label is returned.

 **Syntax**